Free Trade Agreements

 How U.S. Textile and Apparel Companies Benefit

 Through duty elimination, the U.S.-Australia FTA (USAFTA) allows U.S. textile and apparel exporters to be more price-competitive in the Australian market when competing with domestic suppliers and with third country suppliers that do not have duty benefits.
 Through the elimination of a variety of non-tariff barriers, the FTA further opens the Australian market to U.S. products.
 The FTA affords substantial benefits in a broad range of service sectors; enhances the protection of intellectual property; and facilitates U.S. investments through predictable access and a stable business environment.
 For the first time in many sectors, U.S. firms compete for Australia's government purchases on a non-discriminatory basis.

-Under the FTA, tariffs on qualifying U.S. textile, apparel, footwear, and travel goods entering into Australia, and vice versa, have been eliminated.
-The duty-free status and/or staged tariff rates are listed by HS number for U.S. exports in the Australia FTA tariff schedule.
+Under the USAFTA, tariffs on qualifying U.S. textile, apparel, footwear, and travel goods entering into Australia, and vice versa, have been eliminated.
+The duty-free status and/or staged tariff rates are listed by HTS number for U.S. exports in the Australia FTA tariff schedule.
 Each line item of the FTA tariff schedules is assigned a letter code that indicates the staging by which the duty for each product is reduced and ultimately eliminated.
 For importing goods from Australia to the United States, see the U.S. FTA tariff schedule.